argoproj-labs/argocd-operator/docs/reference/argocd.md

 --- | --- | ---
 Image | `quay.io/argocdapplicationset/argocd-applicationset` | The container image for the ApplicationSet controller.
 This overrides the `ARGOCD_APPLICATIONSET_IMAGE` environment variable.
 Version | *(recent ApplicationSet version)* | The tag to use with the ApplicationSet container image.
+Resources | [Empty] | The container compute resources.
+LogLevel | info | The log level to be used by the ArgoCD Application Controller component.
+Valid options are debug, info, error, and warn.

 ### ApplicationSet Controller Example